Alek Thomas Player Props: Diamondbacks vs. Brewers

 Alek Thomas At The Plate

-- Twice in nine games this season, Thomas has gotten aboard via a hit, and he had multiple hits in one of those games.
+- Thomas has gotten at least one hit twice this year in 10 games, including one multi-hit game.

-- In nine games played this year, he has not hit a home run.
+- He has not hit a long ball in his 10 games this season.

-- Thomas has picked up an RBI twice this year, but just one in each of those games.
+- Thomas has picked up an RBI twice this season, but just one in each of those games.

-- He has scored at least one run three times this season (33.3%), including one multi-run game.
+- In three of 10 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.